frameworklori/lori-framework-site/docs/cases/LORI-CASE-017-Diddy-Trafficking.md

+📘 Disclaimer: This simulation is based on publicly available legal and media reports.
+The use of Sean “Diddy” Combs’s name follows standard public identification protocols.
+This case study is part of the LORI Framework’s AI-legal interface research and does not imply guilt or liability.

 # 📂 LORI-CASE-017: United States v.
 Sean "Diddy" Combs – Sex Trafficking Simulation

 > ⚠️ This is a legal ethics simulation based on publicly reported information.